snap-one/docs-driverworks-fundamentals/source/includes/16_sysman_logging/_9-ADVANCEDLOGGINGCAPABILITIES.md

 **Determining the Status of a Log File**
-Using the sysman logging interface you can ascertain the status of a log file with the following:
+Using the sysman logging interface you can ascertain the status of a log file using the first example to the right:

 ```js
 /# sysman log director